Beloit Memorial High School: Athletics

 The boys' basketball team has the second most appearances at the state tournament, with 26.
 Beloit has also won the second most boys' basketball championships, with seven championships, and is one of four high schools to win three championships in a row.

 Homecoming

 Beloit Memorial's homecoming usually takes place the last week of September.
-The week includes a class competitions, float building, a parade, an all school pep-rally, a football game and a traditional homecoming dance.
+The week includes a class competitions, a parade, an all school pep-rally, a football game and a traditional homecoming dance.

 Building projects

 Beloit Memorial's "First Impression" project has put two large flower pots in front of the school, remade the front entrance, and repainted the gym.

 With the April 3, 2012 passage of the $70 million referendum in Beloit, a new aquatics facility is being built at the high school.
 The eight-lane pool will have seating for more than 800, diving boards, a ramp for wheelchair access, and community and student locker rooms.
 The old pool will be converted into a fitness center, and the cardio and weight rooms will become classrooms.
 A new tennis court will also be built near the school.

 Between 2005 and 2011, PAPAS, Inc. (Parents Advocating for the Performing Arts in our Schools) raised over $500,000 for the performing arts program.
 This was used primarily for advancements in technology in the auditorium, including the sound, lighting, fly systems, and other backstage technologies.